SonOfLilit/kleenexp/README.md

 Hello.
 My name is [c:name#uc[1+#lc]' '#uc[1+#lc]].
 You killed my ['Father'|'Mother'|'Hamster'].
 Prepare to die.
 ```

-(And when you're done, you can use our automatic tool -- to be developed -- to convert the short Kleenexp to the more readable version, and commit that instead.)
+(And when you're done, you can use our automatic tool -- in development -- to convert the short Kleenexp to the more readable version, and commit that instead.)

+## Syntax Cheat Sheet

 [![Cheat Sheet](/docs/cheatsheet.png)](https://raw.githubusercontent.com/SonOfLilit/kleenexp/master/docs/kleenexp_cheatsheet_web.pdf) ( [Print](https://raw.githubusercontent.com/SonOfLilit/kleenexp/master/docs/kleenexp_cheatsheet_print.pdf) )